nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 ### Lil Chang — The Mountain Past

-**Where he is now:** Lil Chang has reconnected with Zing Zow and become the party member with the clearest personal access to orc diplomacy.
-He remains ahead with Da Long near Frostvein; Session 08 did not show his arrival.
+**Where he is now:** Lil Chang reached Icehold with Da Long, presented the first resistance case to An Yue's council, and earned hospitality but not an alliance.
+He is waiting for the land party and the competing Black Fang hearing.

 **What remains:**